 This innovative public-private partnership with NASA brings more clean, solar energy to our customers.
 The solar center leverages the expertise of NASA, the first pioneers of solar power use in space, and FPL’s leadership in renewable energy here at home.
 Located at Kennedy Space Center, it uses PV solar panels to convert light into electricity for you.

-Since it began serving our customers in 2010, this center feeds about 18,500 MWh of electricity into our state’s electric grid each year, or enough for more than 1,100 homes.
+Since it began serving our customers in 2010, this center generates 10 megawatts of zero-emissions energy, or enough to power 2,000 homes.

 Like all of our solar energy centers, it helps us reduce foreign oil use and prevent the emission of about 13,000 metric tons of greenhouse gases each year, which is like removing 2,700 cars from the road.